top of page

 LIA volunteers created and maintain this garden.

-Garden Volunteers: Alanna (Captain), Jeff, John, Cheryl, Beth and Fr.
+Garden Volunteers: Alanna Regan (Captain), Jeff O'Leary, John & Cheryl Hewitt, Beth Lounsbury, and Fr.
 Tom

 By Charlie Lautier